 A financial instrument could be any document that represents an asset to one party and liability to another.
 It can be a contract or a document like a bond, share, bill of exchange, futures or options contract, cheque, draft, or more.
-Financial instruments carry a monetary value and are legally enforceable.
-One can also create, modify and trade such instruments, which represent a binding agreement between two or more parties.
+It carries a monetary value and is legally enforceable.
+One can also create, modify and trade such instruments, representing a binding agreement between two or more parties.

 As per the definition by International Accounting Standards (IAS), financial instruments are any “contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.”
 Accounting treatment of the financial instruments is governed by IFRS 9.

 Types of Financial Instruments

 There are mainly two types of financial instruments: Derivative Instruments and Cash Instruments.

 We derive the value of such instruments from the value and characteristics of the asset they represent.
 Or in simple words, these instruments are securities that we link to other securities.
 Such instruments can represent assets like interest rates, indexes, shares, and more.
 Examples of such instruments are futures and options contracts.
 Derivative instruments can either be exchange-traded or over-the-counter (OTC) derivatives.

 Cash instruments are instruments whose market value is available directly.
 Market forces directly determine and influence the value of such instruments.
 Such securities are readily transferable as well.
 Shares, bonds, and cheques are some examples of these instruments.
 Deposits and loans are also cash instruments if the lender and borrower agree over their transferability.